bensonchoyintuitas/intuitas_knowledgebase/docs/level_1.md

 ### Hybrid federated mesh topology
 ---

-This blueprint illustrates a Hybrid Federated Mesh Topology, typical of large enterprises.
-It combines multiple distinct distributed functional domains with a consolidated raw data engineering capability.
+This blueprint depicts a Hybrid Federated Mesh Topology, common in large enterprises.
+It integrates various distributed functional domains with a unified raw data engineering capability.
+While tailored for this topology, the guidance is broadly applicable to other configurations.

 Key characteristics of this topology include: